 1. With the assistance of SDNPA we are looking at the possibility of upgrading to wheelchair-friendly status a short stretch of footpath along the River Rother.

 2. We worked for several months with Midhurst Town Council on an exciting new proposal for the Stag Garden Roundabout (by the bus station).
 The practicalities proved insurmountable, and attention switched to the Market Square, where a suitable site was identified for a bronze sculpture, a generous donation from Cocking-based sculptor Philip Jackson.
-We are now working with Midhurst Town Trust to identify the problems to be overcome.
+Hoewever, Midhurst Town Trust decided they did not want a statue there, and we are now working with Midhurst Town Council, South Pond Group and Chichester DC on a location near South Pond.
 See News section for more details.

 3. We introduced Midhurst Rother College to Schools Energy Co-op (one of the Energy4All family of renewable energy co-ops) with a view to placing solar panels on the roof of the gymnasium.

-4. We actively encouraged the creation of a First Responder Group for Midhurst to partly compensate for the loss of our ambulkance station.
+4. We actively encouraged the creation of a First Responder Group for Midhurst to partly compensate for the loss of our ambulance station.

 Let us know if you have ideas for ways in which the Society can help Midhurst.